-Address: Calle Alcanfores 373, Miraflores 15074, Peru
+- Address: Calle Alcanfores 373, Miraflores 15074, Peru

-Hours: 12 PM – 11 PM Daily
+- Hours: 12 PM – 11 PM Daily

-Located in the beautiful and safe neighborhood of Miraflores, Costazul Restaurant is a small space with big flavors and friendly services.
+Located in the beautiful and safe neighborhood in Lima, Costazul Restaurant is a small space with big flavors and friendly services.
 Their menus are diverse but the waiters are more than happy to explain to you what the dishes are.

 If good service in a very warm and cozy atmosphere paired with extremely good ceviche sounds like something up your alley, don’t forget to check out Coastazul Seafood.